polyfy/polylith/readme.md

 ```
 <img src="images/realworld-deps-interface.png" width="30%">

-...all bricks that use it and all interfaces it uses, are listed.
+...all bricks that use it (from any environment) and all interfaces it uses, are listed.

 ## Libraries